MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Start-SPODataAccessGovernanceInsight.md

 Start-SPODataAccessGovernanceInsight -ReportEntity PermissionedUsers -Workload SharePoint -ReportType Snapshot -Name "OversharingBaselineReport" -CountOfUsersMoreThan 1000
 ```

-The above command generates a list of SharePoint sites which can be accessed by more than 1000 users, as of the report generation day.
+The above cmdlet generates a list of SharePoint sites which can be accessed by more than 1000 users, as of report generation day.

 ## PARAMETERS